Welcome to SPRING semester Biology with Barton Clark!

 - DiHybrid Punnett square practice.
 Dihybrid Practice.
 Students worked on four scenarios in which two ‘parents’ created gametes and then off spring.
 In addition to responding to prompts, students are to: a) draw colored pictures of two parents illustrating the Traits described and b) convert probabilities from (number) / 16 to percentages.. c) Use Coin tosses for crosses where there is a 50/50 chance of a cross actually appearing (ten tosses to determine ACTUAL numbers).

 (notes for next year: Have a worksheet which asked students to tabulate class data.. perhaps place them all on a central table from largest to smallest.. ask the question, do large pods always have large seeds?
 Do Large pods always have many seeds?
-Do Small pods always have small seeds? etc.)
+Do Small pods always have small seeds? etc.) Also redo DiHybrid worksheet to include more interesting combinations and instructions to draw sketches of parents (phenotype)

 Weekly activities and discussion.